RBrooksDK/MSE1/03_Numeral_systems/03_Exercises.md

 <br>

 b.
-The order of a set is number of elements in a set.
-For instance the order of ${1, 5, 7, 19, 27, 39} is 6.
+The order of a set is the number of elements in a set.
+For instance the order of ${1, 5, 7, 19, 27, 39}$ is 6.
 Determine the order of the set $S$.

 <details> <br>
   <summary> </summary>